plausible/website/_articles/google_analytics_alternative.md

 ---
 Many site owners have the habit of installing the Google Analytics tracking script on their sites as one of the first actions they take after the launch.

-Here's why you should break the habit of using Google Analytics and consider [Plausible Analytics](https://plausible.io/) as a simple, lightweight, ethical, open-source and privacy-friendly Google Analytics alternative.
+Here's why you should break the habit of using Google Analytics and consider [Plausible Analytics](https://plausible.io/) as a simple, lightweight, ethical, open source and privacy-friendly Google Analytics alternative.

 ![Plausible as a great Google Analytics alternative](/uploads/google-analytics-alternatives.png "Plausible as a great Google Analytics alternative")